fredsn0tDead/frontend-fitness-app/README.md

 # FITF0RM

-## Your one stop shop that simplies the beginner process
+## Your one-stop shop that simplifies the beginner process

 Welcome to my Fitness Application designed specifically for beginners who are just starting their fitness journey.
 This application aims to provide users with personalized fitness recommendations, exercise demonstrations, and helpful resources to kickstart their fitness routine.